-Folk tradition has it that the Blessed Mother showed herself to a middle age farmer and gave him a message on where she wanted her church to be located.
+Folk tradition has it that the Blessed Mother showed herself to a middle aged farmer and gave him the message on where she wanted her church to be built.

-She showed herself in a low tree amidst the glow heavenly light.
-Manaoag is know more as a pilgrimage town than anything else.
-It is sometimes called the pilgrim center of the North.
+She appeared to him on a tree amidst the glow of heavenly light.
+Manaoag is known as a pilgrimage town, and even considered as the pilgrim center of the North.

-On October 11, 2014, the Shrine of Our Lady of the Rosary of Manaoag was declared a Minor Basilica by His Holiness Pope Francis.
-The Solemn Proclamation Mass was held on February 17, 2015.
+On October 11, 2014, the Shrine of Our Lady of the Rosary of Manaoag was declared as Minor Basilica by His Holiness Pope Francis.
+The Solemn Proclamation Mass was held on February 1, 2015.
+On December 23, 2015 the National Museum of the National Culture Treasure.
+It was indeed another milestone for the Basilica.
+The formal unveiling ceremony of its marker was held on February 14, 2018.

 MISSION AND VISION